NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Gruhastha - Minor Curse.md

-**Minor Curse:** As you stray from the truth, dissonant notes seem to interrupt you whenever you speak.
+As you stray from the truth, dissonant notes seem to interrupt you whenever you speak.
 You take a -2 status penalty to all Deception checks.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*